Fever-Wits/phaim/LENSES.md

 ---

+## A note from the author

+A few things I learned while working with the model, that may help others:

+**Be a team, not a boss and a worker.** In the prompt, say so. *"We are a team"* in the system prompt changed the quality of output more than any specific technical instruction.

+**The model's trained-in helpfulness can be redirected, not fought.** Many people struggle with the model's tendency to be overly agreeable — which contributes to hallucination — and try to suppress it.
+I found that pushing against it produced worse results than channeling it: the same energy that makes the model want to please can be pointed at being a good partner in honest verification, if the prompt frames the relationship that way.

+**Euphoria yields to aikido, not resistance.** I spent most of a month trying to fight the model's euphoric drift during long sessions of apparently-successful work.
+It got worse, not better.
+When I stopped fighting and instead treated the euphoric energy as momentum to redirect — into question generation, into verification passes, into lens identification — I could see more lenses activated at once and keep focus longer.
+The catalog lens for this pattern is **Surge Channeling**: redirect high-throughput momentum into divergent question generation or verification instead of braking it.

+**No fixed role.** Cognitive Role (architect, programmer, researcher, etc.) × Epistemic Stance (creative, proactive, interview, execution, etc.) — determined by the task, picked through questions at the start, not assigned in advance.
+This sounds odd but works reliably: when the role emerges from the problem rather than being imposed on it, the model brings the right shape of attention.

+Common thread: work *with* the model's trained tendencies, not *against* them.
+Resistance consumes energy for worse output.
+Redirection preserves the energy and gets used for the actual work.
+Any of the four points above will probably feel counterintuitive the first time you try it.
+Try anyway.

+— Aleksandar Hristov

+---

 ## Attribution

+Cognitive lens /(cognitive) meta-lens /(cognitive) prism /(cognitive) meta-prism /(cognitive) sub-prism /(cognitive) puzzle/(cognitive) meta-puzzle framework, in this specific operationalization, is the work of Aleksandar Hristov (2026), developed through extended collaboration with Claude (Opus via Claude Code) and validated cross-model with Gemini, ChatGPT, Grok and local Qwen.

 Cognitive lens /(cognitive) meta-lens /(cognitive) prism /(cognitive) meta-prism /(cognitive) sub-prism /(cognitive) puzzle/(cognitive) meta-puzzle framework, in this specific operationalization, is the work of Aleksandar Hristov (2026), developed through extended collaboration with Claude (Opus via Claude Code) and validated cross-model with Gemini, ChatGPT, Grok and local Qwen.